MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-430-Energy-Conservation-Program-Consumer-Products/subpart-A-General-Provisions/section-430.3.md

 (3) UL 896-1993 (“UL 896”), Standard for Safety for Oil-Burning Stoves, Fifth Edition, dated July 29, 1993, including revisions through May 7, 2010, IBR approved for appendix O to subpart B.

 [74 FR 12066, Mar.
-23, 2009]Editorial Note:For Federal Register citations affecting § 430.3, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*Editorial Note:At 81 FR 91446, Dec.
-16, 2016, § 430.3 was amended; however, a portion of the amendment could not be incorporated due to inaccurate amendatory instruction.
+23, 2009]Editorial Note:For Federal Register citations affecting § 430.3, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*